56 Rampant Health Myths That Need to Die

 Myth: Eating carrots will give you better vision

 “While carrots are a healthy snack, and they do contain a vitamin A precursor (beta-carotene), the conversion of beta-carotene to vitamin A in the body is limited.
 Almost everyone in America already has plenty of vitamin A stored in their liver.
-And even if we supplement with beta-carotene or vitamin A, it won’t change the ‘refractive error’ or glasses prescription needed to see clearly.” —Jeff Anshel, OD, FAAO, E Street Eyes and founder, Ocular Nutrition Society.
-Forget these 6 vitamin myths (but find out which 2 vitamins you do need).
+And even if we supplement with beta-carotene or vitamin A, it won’t change the ‘refractive error’ or glasses prescription needed to see clearly.” —Jeff Anshel, optometrist with E Street Eyes and founder, Ocular Nutrition Society

 Myth: Bottled water is better than tap water